X-CASH-official/XCASH-api-tools-go/README.md

 The full response structure of each request can be found in [here](https://github.com/X-CASH-official/XCASH-api-tools-go/blob/main/XCASH-api-tools-go-structures.go)

 Global API calls will just return the structure or nil
-All other calls return the structure or nil and an error structure or nill.
+All other calls return the structure or nil and an error structure or nil.

 The example below calls one method from the global API, and one method from the Blockchain